drupalprojects/search_api/README.txt

 you will then only have to define the available fields that can be retrieved by the server.

+- Data type
+  Hook: hook_search_api_data_type_info()

+You can specify new data types for indexing fields.
+These new types can then be selected on indexes' „Fields“ tabs.
+You just have to implement the hook, returning some information on your data type, and specify in your module's documentation the format of your data type and how it should be used.

+For a custom data type to have an effect, in most cases the server's service class has to support that data type.
+A service class can advertize its support of a data type by declaring support for the "search_api_data_type_TYPE" feature in its supportsFeature() method.
+If this support isn't declared, a fallback data type is automatically used instead of the custom one.

+If a field is indexed with a custom data type, its entry in the index's options array will have the selected type in "real_type", while "type" contains the fallback type (which is always one of the default data types, as returned by search_api_default_field_types().

 - Data-alter callbacks
   Interface: SearchApiAlterCallbackInterface
   Base class: SearchApiAbstractAlterCallback